yeagerai/genlayer-simulator/README.md

 * **Gen Virtual Machine (GenVM):** A Dockerized environment prepared to run intelligent contracts safely.

-Sure!
-Here's an updated version that keeps the related commands together to save space:

 ## Installation

 ### Step 1: Set up the Docker environment